RoscoeTheDog/ESP32-S2-Saola-Project/README.md

 The purpose of this project was to give me more insights and experience in embedded development and also solve a real-world issue in my own home.
 I have three giant 6 foot wide windows in my apartment which allows a lot of heat in and reduces the privacy in my house.
 I wanted to build a device that could draw all the curtains with floating point precision in using a single voice command or upon other events (timer, heat, etc) and work alongside other smart devices.
 In order to communicate with each device, the ESP32 module will communicate to a private Django application webserver (written in Python) via HTTP requests each second.
 For more information on the Django webserver, see this repository here: https://github.com/RoscoeTheDog/RoscoeTheDogWebHub

+Hardware required:
+*ESP32-S2-Saola
+*Button actuator switches-- I used some arcade style arrow ones to fit the up-down elevator design of the curtains.
+*TMC2209 stepper driver controller (microstepping for silence and extra precision) *Power Source-- I used a 12v 8000mah battery.
+*Solar panels (optional)
+*Solar charge controller (optional)

 # Known bugs:
 * Wifi settings are not restored from NVS storage upon cold boot.
 You must sign into wifi using EspTouch Smartconfig Android/iOS app to reconnect.
 * The magnetic switches which detect when curtains are fully stowed are causing the TaskWatchdog monitor thread service to panic and reset when 'actuated'